Getting Started with Obsidian for D&D ✨

 Linking Headings

 You can link directly to a heading in another note.
 Following the same steps as above, simply type # after the note name and you can begin a search for headings.
+You can also search your entire vault for headings to link to by doing this: [[## keyword.

 Linking Headers